About #

 The following article describes a versioning of newly developed extractions using Git and (optionally) the Git client Fork as an example.

-With this implementation, new developments on a test environment of Xtract Universal can be transferred to the productive system and synchronized.
+With this implementation, new developments on a test environment can be transferred to the productive system and synchronized.

 The implementation of various Git security techniques ensures an error-free transfer without compromising the production system.

-Note: Target audience: Xtract Universal customers using a production as well as a development environment for SAP data replications.
+Note: Target audience: Customers who use a production and a development environment for SAP data replications.

 Prerequisites #

-• Xtract Universal developers have read-only access to the Xtract Universal production system.
+• Developers have read-only access to the Xtract product on the production system.

-• Git client installed locally on the development environment and the production environment, Fork as an example.
+• Git client installed locally on the development environment and the production environment, e.g., Fork.

-• The Xtract Universal installations must have the identical release version on the different servers.
+• The Xtract product installations must have the identical release version on the servers.

 When setting up a new environment #